The ultimate guide to backpacking in Belize

 Suggested books, films and music

-• Mosquito Coast (film): whilst set in Honduras, the movie was filmed in Belize.
+• Mosquito Coast (film): While set in Honduras, the movie was filmed in Belize.
 It also showed us some dystopian problems that emigrating Americans might face, which were later confirmed to be not too far from reality.

 We only recommend things that we’ve experienced ourselves.
 If you spot a mistake, notice that certain information is outdated or just want to add a recommendation, feel free to drop us a line.